jordancrouch/there-and-back-again/README.md

 ### Acknowledgements

-- Thank you to my mentor, Ben Kavanagh, who has been extremely helpful over such a short space of time, has encouraged me to push myself, and inspired me to work harder.
+- Thank you to my mentor, Ben Kavanagh, who has been extremely helpful over such a short period of time, has encouraged me to push myself, and inspired me to work harder.
 - Thank you to our Cohort Facilitator, Lewis Dillon, for our weekly standups.